Robertmax87/Robertmax87/README.md

 Hi!
 My name is Robert Maxwell and I am a self taught Mobile Developer.
-Halfway through college I discovered my passion for programming when I tried to develop a blog from scratch to showcase my writing ability in hopes of landing a copywriting internship.
-From then on I have been honing my skills in the hopes of getting employed and gaining more knowledge about mobile design through other engineers.
-The ability to create is what inspires me to continue to learn about computer programming and the vast array of subjects that accompany programming.
+I currently work for AirBnb on the payments-mobile-solutions team as an Android developer.
+Here are some of my personal projects where I try to create projects in new Android frameworks.